from Memorial Day 2022

 When I spied the white woven place mats at Home Goods, I snatched them up, already planning the tablescape in my mind.

-After counting out the small red polka dot plates, I realized there weren’t enough so I would need to use the red small plates too.
+After counting out the small red polka dot plates, I realized there weren’t enough so I added the red small plates.
 After trying out different combinations of layers and placement around the table, I added the blue fruit bowls.
 Just the right touch of blue!

 The polka dot dishes were a Home Goods find during the Valentine season.
 The blue dishes are Pottery Barn’s I found on sale at the outlet and have been discontinued along with the red ones.
-I bought 16 of the white plates at Home Goods.
+I bought 16 white plates too.
 Nice pristine white dishes can be found in many stores at affordable prices.
 I always have white dinner plates on hand.
 I keep a look out for pretty and cute dishes for accent dishes at a good price!

 I used our regular silver and bistro glasses.